haydn/ulm/README.md

 You get the idea.

-A well defined AST means we'd also be able to do transformations (such as evaulating it):
+A well defined AST means we'd also be able to do transformations.

+We could take an expression like this:

 ```yaml
 type: root